Moonchichiii/woodhouse_private_eatery/README.md

 ### External User’s Goal

-Looking for an intuitive and accessible booking experience, without to many options keeping it simple,
+Looking for an intuitive and accessible booking experience, without too many options, keeping it simple.

-Easy Booking dashboard Enables guests to conveniently make online reservations for their preferred number of guests, on
+A simple booking dashboard enables guests to conveniently make online reservations for their preferred number of guests.

-flexible scheduling offers guests the flexibility to choose their preferred booking date and time slot, adding convenience to their planning.
+A flexible scheduling offers guests the flexibility to choose their preferred booking date and time slot, adding convenience to their planning.

-instant confirmation provides to reassure customers about their reservation details.
+An instant confirmation is displayed on the screen to reassure customers about their reservation details.

 ---

 ## User Stories

-As a guest, upon first arrival, I can easily register using a simple sign-up form based on a username and password I choose.
+On the landing page, users can easily register using a simple sign-up form based on a username and password they choose.

-Once logged in, my booking_id is linked to my created user account.
-After registration, i'm redirected to the booking dashboard where all
+Once logged in, their booking_id is linked to the user account they created.
+After registering, they are redirected to the booking dashboard where all

-my bookings are displayed.
-Here, I can quickly edit or cancel any of my bookings.
+their bookings are displayed.
+From there, they can easily edit or cancel any of their bookings.

-I can still navigate around the entire site as a return button appears in place of the signup/login button,
+Users can still navigate the entire site as a return button appears instead of the signup/login button,

-allowing me to easily navigate back to the booking dashboard.
+allowing them to easily navigate back to the booking dashboard.